stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 Annexed DoFs
 ++++++++++++

-When a kernel iterates over DoFs (rather than cells) for a continuous field using distributed memory (see the :ref:`distributed_memory` Section), then PSyclone need only ensure that DoFs owned by a processor are computed.
+When a kernel operates on DoFs (rather than cell columns) for a continuous field using distributed memory (see the :ref:`distributed_memory` Section), then PSyclone need only ensure that DoFs owned by a processor are computed.
 However, for continuous fields, shared DoFs at